Open bolt: Disadvantages

 While the latency is unavoidable with the open-bolt design, more sophisticated delayed-blowback open-bolt designs do allow for use of a lighter bolt, thus reducing the gap in performance between open and closed bolt types.
 However, these designs are uncommon due to economics and complexity.

 Lastly, unless an ejection port cover is used, breech and action internals' exposure to the elements renders open-bolt designs universally vulnerable to contamination with dirt and dust through the open ejection port.
-Some versions of the open-bolt M3 submachine gun utilized a hinged sheet metal ejection port cover that doubled as a safety; when closed, it both covered the ejection port and blocked the bolt from closing.
-When ready to fire, the user simply flipped the cover down, opening the ejection port and unblocking the bolt.
+Some versions of the open-bolt M3 submachine gun utilize a hinged sheet metal ejection port cover that doubles as a safety; when closed, it both covers the ejection port and blocks the bolt from closing.
+When ready to fire, the user simply flips the cover down, opening the ejection port and unblocking the bolt.

 Other characteristics

 An open-bolt weapon will typically have a higher rate of automatic fire than a comparable closed-bolt weapon as the bolt simply needs to return forwards in order for the weapon to fire again, while a closed-bolt design has the additional step of the hammer striking the firing pin.
 Having a higher fire rate can be both an advantage and disadvantage depending on the situation.
 For handheld weapons, typically a lower rate of fire is desirable, as this will conserve ammunition and help keep the level of recoil more manageable.
 For vehicle-mounted weapons or fixed emplacements, however, a higher rate of fire is often desirable.
 In these situations, ammunition and recoil are less of a concern and the higher rate of fire will increase the likelihood of a round hitting the target, particularly when employed against fast-moving targets such as aircraft.

 Many movies and video games portray open-bolt weapons as needing to be cycled after reloading.
 This is not generally true, however, as open-bolt weapons send the bolt carrier back into a cocked position via the excess gas after the last round is fired.
 The exception to this is if the weapon is fully automatic and the trigger is held down after the last round was fired (and the gun does not have a "last round bolt hold open" mechanism) at which point the bolt will fly forward once more and stay there.
 In this case, the bolt merely needs to be retracted to the rearward position and does not return forward as is sometimes portrayed.